**A printer-friendly tip sheet on packaging and

-- Evidence packaging needs to be properly sized to accommodate bar-coding, opening and resealing by crime lab personnel.
-This packaging should be at least 6" long on one side.
+- ALL Evidence packaging must be at least 6" long on one side.

-- Paper bags, plastic zip-type bags and manila envelopes of an appropriate size are all good choices.
+- Manila window envelopes are ideal packaging as they are both breathable and allow for viewing the contents.
+Paper bags, plastic zip-type bags and manila envelopes of an appropriate size are also good choices.

-- Swab boxes should be packaged inside another paper bag.
+- Swab boxes must be packaged inside another paper bag/envelope.

 - Glass containers should be avoided.
-If necessary, they should be packaged inside another non-breakable container (paint can, plastic container) to prevent breakage.
+If necessary, they must be packaged inside another non-breakable container (paint can, plastic container) to prevent breakage.

-- Evidence that has any biohazardous material on it (blood, etc.) must be clearly marked on the outer packaging with a BIOHAZARD sticker.
+- Evidence that has any suspected biohazardous material on it must be clearly marked on the outer packaging with a BIOHAZARD sticker.

 Sealing the Evidence